jimbro1000/DragonRevX4KSEdition/README.md

 It should be safe to expand the available address mapping to $FF80-$FFAF providing 48 bytes of address space.

+#### Paging ####

+Following the broad strokes of the CoCo3 paging schema, the $FF90 address is used to select the task from the available slots - 2 or 4 depending on the implementation.

+The actual paging is controlled with bytes at the addresses $FFA0-$FFA2.

+$FFA0 defines the register identifier
+$FFA1 sets the upper byte of the page block
+$FFA2 sets the lower byte of the page block

+This requires two write operations to perform
+A single write to $FFA0 to select the register, and a double write to $FFA1.

+The change to the register is not committed until the end of the second write ($FFA2).
+The register id and upper byte is persistent between writes so it is possible to write a single byte to the lower byte of the page block, effectively making single cycle changes to the page.

+The size of the page is dependent on the implementation - three models are defined
+2K, 4K and 8K.

+The number of pages available depends on the installed memory.
+The expected default is
+4MB.
+With 2K pages that provides 2048 pages,
+4K provides 1024 pages, 8K gives 512 pages.

 #### Address Bus ####